Kmeakin/walrus-report/src/20-reference.md

 deployed.
 The field of *formal-methods* describes several methods for checking the correctness of programs, such as automated theorem provers, model-checkers, and Hoare logic.
-The most widespread method for checking correctness is to use a *type-system*. *Types and Programming Languages*, widely regarded as the definitive textbook on type-systems and their use in programming languages, describes a type system as:
+The most widespread method for checking correctness is to use a *type system*.
+The textbook *Types and Programming Languages*, describes a type system as:

 > a tractable syntactic method for proving the absence of certain program
 > behaviors by classifying phrases according to the kinds of values they